lablancas/pubsub/README.md

 *architecture* String
 If you only want to enable your subscription on the server (or the client), you can pass in the second argument (e.g., 'server', 'client', 'web.browser', 'web.cordova') to specify where the subscription is enabled.

-TODO add subscriber name/id as an input parameter?

 ### Topic.unsubscribe(subscriber)
 Removes a topic subscriber